How Do I Schedule a COVID-19 Vaccine Appointment?

 When you complete your first vaccination appointment, your second dose appointment will be scheduled for you.
-If you’ve received the Pfizer vaccine, your next appointment will be three weeks from your first appointment.
-If you’ve received the Moderna vaccine, your appointment will be four weeks from your first appointment.
+Because we are only offering the Pfizer vaccine, your next appointment will be three weeks from your first appointment.
 If you need to change your appointment, you can do so via MyChart or by calling 216.444.2538.
 If you don't have MyChart, you can schedule your second dose by phone when you make your first appointment.

 Can I bring a caregiver to my appointment?

 Those under the age of 18 who are coming to a Cleveland Clinic vaccination site must be accompanied by a parent or guardian or provide written consent from their parent or guardian in order to receive the vaccine.

 Adults 18 and older who need assistance can bring a caregiver with them to their vaccination appointment.
 Keep in mind, everyone attending the appointment must wear a mask.